testbenchcc/TIA-Project-Manager/GitHelper.Tests/README.md

 - The path to the Git repository
 - The build number retrieved (for GetGitBuildNumber tests)
 - Commit hash, timestamp, and message (for GetGitCommitInfo tests)
+- List of tags found (for GetGitTags tests)
+- List of releases found (for GetGitReleases tests)
+- Detailed commit information including hash, author, date, title, and body (for GetGitCommitsDetailed tests)
 - Any branch fallback messages

 ## Troubleshooting